 School.
 I had accepted ever lower paying jobs and had been out'ed in all three.
 I began

-to seriously wonder if I had made a huge mistake.
-The only thing
+to seriously wonder if I had made a huge mistake

 that kept me going was the support of a new friend who was working hard to